inTerms-in/oyz_trade/AI_RULES.md

 2.  **Styling**:
     *   **Primary Choice**: Exclusively use Tailwind CSS utility classes for all styling.
-    *   **Global Styles**: Reserve `src/app/globals.css` for base Tailwind directives, global CSS variable definitions, and minimal base styling.
+    *   **Global Styles**: Reserve `src/app/globals.css` (or `src/index.css` in this project) for base Tailwind directives, global CSS variable definitions, and minimal base styling.
 Avoid adding component-specific styles here.
     *   **CSS-in-JS**: Do not use CSS-in-JS libraries (e.g., Styled Components, Emotion).

 3.  **Icons**: